librato/librato-rails/README.md

 `librato-rails` will report key statistics for your Rails app to [Librato](https://metrics.librato.com/) and allow you to easily track your own custom metrics.
 Metrics are delivered asynchronously behind the scenes so they won't affect performance of your requests.

-Currently Rails 3.0+ and Ruby 1.9.2+ are required.
+Rails 3.0+ and Ruby 1.9.2+ are supported.
+Currently verified combinations of ruby/rails are available in our [build matrix](http://travis-ci.org/librato/librato-rails).

-You may want to read the [notes on upgrading](https://github.com/librato/librato-rails/wiki/Alpha-Tester-Upgrade-Notes) if you were an alpha tester.

 ## Quick Start